Sil Campusano

-Silvestre Diaz Campusano (born December 31, 1965) is a Dominican former professional baseball center fielder, who played in Major League Baseball (MLB) for the Toronto Blue Jays and Philadelphia Phillies, and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.
+Silvestre Diaz Campusano (born December 31, 1965) is a Dominican former professional baseball center fielder and coach.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays and Philadelphia Phillies, and in the Chinese Professional Baseball League (CPBL) for the Wei Chuan Dragons.
 Campusano batted and threw right-handed.

 Early life

 Campusano grew up in the Santo Domingo suburb of Manoguayabo, along with Ramón Martínez and Juan Guzmán; together, they paved the pathway for MLB Hall of Famer Pedro Martínez to play for the Dominican Professional Baseball League (LIDOM) Tigres del Licey.

 Playing career

 Major league baseball

 Campusano was signed by the Dominican scout Epy Guerrero, as an international free agent, for the Toronto Blue Jays, in 1983.
 He was ranked as one of Baseball America's top prospects, from 1986 to 1988.

 Campusano‘s MLB debut was with the Blue Jays, in the 1988 season.
 He played 79 games (G), with 142 at bats (AB), 31 hits (H), 14 runs scored (R), 2 home runs (HR), and 12 runs batted in (RBI).
 Campusano was relegated to playing the entire 1989 season for the Blue Jays’ Triple-A Minor League Baseball (MiLB) affiliate in Syracuse.

 Then, on December 4, 1989, Campusano was drafted by the Philadelphia Phillies in the 1989 Rule 5 draft.
 His entire 1990 season was spent with the Philadelphia MLB squad, where he posted 18 H, in 85 AB, 66 G, with 2 HR (again), and 9 RBI.
-Returning for a second year with the Phillies (1991), he played mostly for their AAA minor-league team, the Scranton/Wilkes-Barre Red Barons.
+Returning for a second year with the Phillies (1991), he played mostly for their Triple-A affiliate, the Scranton/Wilkes-Barre Red Barons.
 That season was to be Campusano’s last in the big leagues, with only 15 MLB game appearances.

 For Phillies fans, Campusano is perhaps best remembered as a light-hitting reserve player, who broke up Pittsburgh Pirate Doug Drabek's no-hitter, on August 3, 1990.
 Campusano said of the event that he did not feel nervous or any pressure going into the at bat.